 Modern research has borne out the wisdom of this traditional practice.

 Columbian researchers found in an analysis of 67 studies between 1966 and 2006 that pregnancy intervals shorter than 18 months (or 2 years, 3 months between full term siblings) increased the risk of low birth weight, preterm birth, and small size for gestational age.
 Intervals longer than 59 months (or 5 years, 8 months between full term siblings) increased the odds for the same problems.

 Pregnancy intervals less than 6 months were particularly devastating.
 Younger children conceived only 6 months after the previous child have a 1.4 times great risk of preterm birth, 1.6 times greater risk of low birth weight, and a 1.3 times greater risk for being small for gestational age.

 As a result, the modern notion that “2 years between children is best” is clearly a fallacy and a very dangerous one indeed for the health of younger siblings.

-It seems common sense that women today should really not even try to get pregnant again until the previous child celebrates his 2nd birthday based on this longstanding research and observation of the practices of traditional cultures.
+It seems common sense that women today should really not even try to get pregnant again until the previous child celebrates his/her second birthday based on this longstanding research and observation of the practices of traditional cultures.
 This is especially true considering the shocking depletion in the nutrients of even organically raised foods!

-While it may be possible to have a healthy child spaced less than 3 years from an older sibling if the woman eats a particularly nutrient dense diet, it should be noted that the 3 year minimum rule was also to protect the long term health of the Mother.
+While it may be possible to have a healthy child spaced less than 3 years from an older sibling if the woman eats a particularly nutrient dense diet, it should be noted that the 2.5 – 3 year minimum rule between births was also to protect the long term health of the Mother.

 Having a healthy child spaced less than 3 years apart from an older sibling at the expense of the Mother’s long term health is not a good trade-off by a long stretch.

-Healthy children and a healthy Mom is not only a matter of diet, but also a matter of TIME.
+Healthy children and a healthy Mom are not just a matter of diet, but also a matter of TIME.